 What is connotation?
 We often hear about how certain things have good or bad connotations, but how do we know?
-We’re going to answer that question by looking at some connotation examples in literature and film.
-By the end, you’ll know how to recognize and apply all sorts of connotative language in writing and everyday life.
+We’re going to answer that question by looking at some examples of connotations in literature and film.
+By the end, you’ll know how to recognize and apply all sorts of connotations in writing and everyday life.

 Tools For Screenwriters

 What does connotation mean?
 The connotation meaning can be traced back to the beginning of linguistics and semiotics.
 Connotation is simply anytime anything is regarded as something other than its literal textbook definition.
 This short video from Khan Academy explores the connotation meaning by looking at connotation vs denotation examples.

 It may seem like connotation is something profoundly simple... and it is.
 But I suppose it’s true that sometimes the most simple ideas are the hardest to grasp.
 Connotation can be applied in an infinite amount of ways.
 But before we get ahead of ourselves, let’s formally define connotation.

 A connotation is a non-literal framing of a term that intends to add an association beyond its literal meaning.
 Connotations can have negative, neutral or positive implications on a term.
 Take happiness as the neutral for example: the negative connotation of happiness could be mania and the positive connotation could be vibrancy.

 Types of Connotation:

 - Negative – when a word or symbol has a non-literal association that we regard as bad.